pingcap/docs/how-to/troubleshoot/diagnose-map.md

         - In v2.1.8 or earlier versions, you can grep `fatal error: stack overflow` in the `tidb_stderr.log`.

-    - Monitor：The memory usage of tidb-server instance increases sharply in a short period of time.
+    - Monitor：The memory usage of tidb-server instances increases sharply in a short period of time.

-- 3.2.2 Locate the SQL that causes OOM.
-(Currently all versions cannot locate SQL accurately.
-You need to analyze whether OOM is caused by the SQL after you find the SQL.)
+- 3.2.2 Locate the SQL statement that causes OOM.
+(Currently all versions of TiDB cannot locate SQL accurately.
+You still need to analyze whether OOM is caused by the SQL statement after you locate one.)

     - For versions `>= v3.0.0`, `grep “expensive_query”` in `tidb.log`.
 That log message records SQL queries that timed out or exceed memory quota.
     - For versions `< v3.0.0`, `grep “memory exceeds quota”` in `tidb.log` to locate SQL queries that exceed memory quota.